 What if I have a pre-existing medical condition requiring weekly medical treatment e.g. diabetes.
 Is it possible to visit a doctor in another State and who is responsible for the cost?

-The cover provided by the European Health Insurance Card is no longer limited to emergency treatment.
+The cover provided by the European Health Insurance Card is not limited to emergency treatment.
 You should produce your European Health Insurance Card to the hospital to obtain the treatment.
 You may require supporting evidence from your GP of your condition and as a consequence, you are recommended to bring a letter from your doctor confirming your condition.

 Does a student undertaking studies in another Member State have an entitlement to healthcare there?